jasmineuchil/MongoPython/README.md

 ```
 After cloning the repository to your system, Update username, password, hostname and port number for all the `.py` scripts

+## Deploy your Application to RedHAt Openshift

-To install pymongo, make sure you have installed python3 (along with PIP) and then `import pymongo`
+To install pymongo in your Openshift system, make sure you have installed python3 (along with PIP) and then `import pymongo`

 Run python script `pythoncode.py` which will create a sample data